sqlparser/gsp_db_connect/README.md

 /t: Required, set the database type.
 /h: Optional, specify the host of jdbc connection
 /P: Optional, specify the port of jdbc connection, note it's capital P.
-/u: Required, specify the username of jdbc connection.
+/u: Optional, specify the username of jdbc connection.
-/p: Required, specify the password of jdbc connection, note it's lowercase P.
+/p: Optional, specify the password of jdbc connection, note it's lowercase P.
 /db: Optional, specify the database of jdbc connection.
 /jdbc: Optional, specify the jdbc url of connection.
 ```